FINC-150 Fundamentals of Finance

 Students are expected to prepare for class by completing all readings PRIOR to each class meeting.
 Thoughtful and constructive class participation is expected, as it will both help you to better understand the material and enhance the learning process for all.
 In addition, students will be expected to read news websites on a daily basis to keep abreast of financial events.

 Required Text: Required Text: Essentials of Corporate Finance with Connect, 9th Edition.
 By: Stephen Ross, Randolph Westerfield and Bradford Jordan.
 Publisher: McGraw-Hill Higher ISBN: 9781259697456, 2017.
-The E-book version of the text is available in Canvas.

 Web Presence: The class web page contains the important information for the course.